icerpc/icerpc-docs/pages/slice/encoding/encoding-only-constructs.md

 - the tag number encoded as a [variable-length size](#variable-length-size)
 - the tagged value; its encoding depends on the tag type (see below)

 A leading byte with value 0xFF is reserved as the "tag end marker".
-The tag end marker is used when encoding fields, to mark the end of a slice; it's not used when encoding the arguments or return value of an operation.
+The tag end marker is used to mark the end of a slice within a class or exception.

 The tag type is encoded on 3 bits and depends on the type of the tagged element, and determines how the tagged value is encoded.